dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 }
 ```

 The report contains a message and a code describing the actual error (See the [error codes](#error-codes) section for more information about errors).
-Additionally, the report includes the `trackerType` and `uid` which aims to describe where in the data the error was found.
-In this case, there was a `TRACKED_ENTITY` with the uid `Kj6vYde4LHh` which had a reference to a tracked entity type which was not found.
+Additionally, the report includes the `trackerType` and `uid`, which aims to describe where in the data the error was found.
+In this case, there was a `TRACKED_ENTITY` with the uid `Kj6vYde4LHh`, which had a reference to a tracked entity type that was not found.

 >***Note 1***
 >When referring to the `uid` of tracker objects, they are labeled as their object names in the payload.
 For example, the `uid` of a tracked entity would in the payload have the name "trackedEntity".
-The same goes for "enrollment", "event" and "relationship" for enrollments, events and relationships respectively.
+The same goes for "enrollment", "event" and "relationship" for enrollments, events, and relationships, respectively.

 >***Note 2***
 >If no uid is provided in the payload, the import process will generate new uids.
 This means the error report might refer to a uid that does not exist in your payload.

 >***Note 3***
->Errors represents issues with the payload which the importer can not circumvent.
+>Errors represent issues with the payload which the importer can not circumvent.
 Any errors will block that data from being imported.
-Warnings on the other hand are issues where it's safe to circumvent them, but the user should be made aware that it happened.
+Warnings, on the other hand, are issues where it's safe to circumvent them, but the user should be made aware that it happened.
 Warnings will not block data from being imported.

 ***stats***

-The stats provides a quick overview of the import.
-After an import is completed, this will be the actual counts representing how much data was created, updated, deleted or ignored.
+The stats provide a quick overview of the import.
+After an import is completed, these will be the actual counts representing how much data was created, updated, deleted, or ignored.

 Example:
 ```json